Erdogan-Trump meeting: 3 items topping agenda

 Turkey has become a close ally of Russia in the past year, marking an extraordinary U-turn in a once rocky relationship, and Turkey is showing signs that it is less interested in having allies in the West.

-Trump appeared to be backing away from the Syrian conflict at the start of his term, but that changes last month when he ordered the country's first strikes on Syrian regime targets, following a horrific chemical attack blamed on the Assad regime
+Trump appeared to be backing away from the Syrian conflict at the start of his term, but that changed last month when he ordered the country's first strikes on Syrian regime targets, following a horrific chemical attack blamed on the Assad regime.

 3. Extradition of Erdogan's rival Gulen